jhj-proteomics/mzxml2txt/README.md

-This script reads mass spec data in .mzXML format and converts each spectrum to seperate .txt files which can be read using mMass v.5.5.0 or run through Baccolite.
+This script reads mass spec data in .mzXML format and converts each spectrum to separate .txt files which can be read using mMass v.5.5.0 or run through Baccolite.

+Each file is named according to the id in the .mzXML file and can be re-named using platemap4txt.py.